4bo4yman/Metasploit_CheatSheet/README.md

 > - <h4>Exploits</h4> It is the most commonly used module.
 It sends payloads to targets and executes them.
 >  - <h4>Payloads</h4> It consists of code that runs remotely to exploit the target.
 >  - <h4>Encoders</h4> It encodes a payload so that it is not detected by firewalls/anti-malware programs.
+>  - <h4>Evasion</h4> While encoders will encode the payload, they should not be considered a direct attempt to evade antivirus software.
+On the other hand, “evasion” modules will try that, with more or less success.
 >  - <h4>Nops</h4> It keeps payload sizes consistent when encoders encode a payload.
 (Learn more about nop sled).
 >  - <h4>Post</h4> It contains modules that assist post-exploitation.
 >  - <h4>Auxillary</h4> It includes port scanners, fuzzers, sniffers, and other helper modules.